yusuf1126/yusuf1126.github.io/_pages/research.md

 author_profile: true
 ---

-* Future content networking
+* Collaborative networking and content delivery for 6G wireless network
-* Collaborate networking for smart cities
+* Collaborative networking and content delivery for smart cities
-* Aerial communication systems
+* Collaborative networking and content delivery for aerial communication systems
-* Internet content governance